WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/1-abbreviations.md

 Use English terms over Latin abbreviations such as *et al.*, *eg.*, *viz.*; use *and others*, *for example*, *namely* instead of these.

 ## Articles

 ## Capitalization

+Lowercase all the words in the spelled-out form except for the proper nouns.
+Words like *as*, *of*, *the*, in abbreviations are rarely capitalized - sometimes not even included in the abbreviations.
+For example, *NASA - National Aeronautics and Space Administration* doesn't include *and* in its abbreviation.
+Similarly, confirm the abbreviation and its spelled-out form for the concerned terms.
+Refer the "A-Z Word List" for more information.